gorkaeff/gorkaeff.github.io/common/README.md

 # gorkaeff.github.io
-# views folder
+# common folder

-Contains all html of application
+Contains all common files of application.
+HTML partials if I need in a directive, for example